Deconstructed Hypercharge: A Natural Model of Flavour: Model Basics and EFT

 \subsection{EFT for light Yukawas}

 Given the field content in Table~\ref{tab:fieldcontent}, the only renormalisable Yukawa couplings admitted are those for the third family:

-as in the $Y_3$ model of~\cite{Allanach:2018lvl}.
+as in the $Y_3$ model of~\cite{Allanach:2018lvl} and we define $\tilde{H}_3 = i\sigma_{2} H_{3}^*$.
 One can write down higher-dimensional effective operators that would match onto Yukawa couplings for the light generations after $\Phi_{H,q}$ condense.
 At dimension-5, one expects left-handed mixing between light and heavy quarks to be generated:

 which will generate the CKM mixing angle $V_{cb}$ with a na\"ive suppression by a factor $\langle \Phi_q \rangle/\Lambda_q$.
 Similarly, one can have charged-lepton mixing via $\Phi_H$

 The right-handed mixing, on the other hand, is generated at dimension-6 via the operators: